xdissent/monowave-eagle/README.rst

 A User Language Program exists, Eagle to Spice, which allows you to generate a SPICE compatible circuit.
-Most devices in the Monowave libraries already contain SPICE data for circuit simulation and special devices exist to aid in manipulating and plotting simulation data.
+Most devices in the Monowave libraries already contain SPICE data for circuit simulation, and special devices are provided that aid in manipulating and plotting simulation data.

 Metric vs Imperial
 ------------------

-A lot of thought was put into coming up with standard measurement grids for use in the Eagle libraries.
+A lot of thought was put into coming up with standard measurement grids for use in the Monowave libraries.
 Initially, every pad and hole was laid out on a metric grid with 1mm spacing.
 We really wanted to go full-on metric to stand aside our more progressive world citizens and make it easier to interact with foreign board houses and manufacturers who primarily are